 I don’t disparage his work.
 When I first met him he was writing for the right-wing Washington Times, specializing in stories that confounded conventional thinking.
 When I wrote an article for The New Republic called “The Tipping Point” about a liberal social engineering scheme to protect the racial composition of a New York housing project, we had a long conversation about how an urban neighborhood could change color within a few years.
 He went on to write a book about such rapid transformations called “The Tipping Point,” which was smarter and more entertaining than my article and became a best-seller.

 So I can only wonder why would such an original writer would subscribe to the lame “Secret Service Did It” theory?

 The JFK story does not fit well with Malcolm’s brand.
 It’s no knock on Gladwell to say he has become a household name by telling interesting tales that make people feel glad and well.
 The JFK story offers no such consolations.
 The story of how the liberal president died in a hail of gunfire and no one was ever charged with the crime (or even lost their job) can only make American citizens feel unglad and unwell.

-Gladwell seems to have forgotten his 10,000 hour rule.
-Famous for popularizing the idea that people who are the master of their profession have spent 10,000 hours in training, he certainly hasn’t spent 10,000 hours on JFK’s assassination, which is probably wise on his part.
+Famous for popularizing sthe 10,000 hour rule. he certainly hasn’t spent 10,000 hours on JFK’s assassination, which is probably wise on his part.
 I have and I often regret it.
-But such sustained study enables me to say, with complete confidence, that this new documentary is not worth viewing.
+But such sustained study enables me to say, with complete confidence, that this Reelz documentary is not worth viewing.

 A Secret Service agent did not kill President Kennedy, accidentally or otherwise.
 The fact that this fact needs repeating 50 years later is testament to how American news organizations have succeeded in dumbing down the JFK assassination story and distorting a key moment in American history.
 The folly of Malcolm Gladwell is a symptom of journalistic failure.